lllllyzer/FPF-BM-Datasets/README.md

 - Material-dataset.zip: Building material classification dataset (YOLO format)

 All datasets are fully annotated and pre-split into training, validation, and test sets.

+# -Citation
+If you find this useful for your research, please cite the following paper.
+、、、bibtex
+@article{liang2026image,
+  title={From image to fire safety: An image-driven framework for as-is BIM reconstruction and fire risk assessment of existing buildings via semantic guidance}, author={Liang, Yangze and Xia, Yuhui and Merzouk, Mina and Xu, Zhao}, journal={Developments in the Built Environment}, pages={100869}, year={2026}, publisher={Elsevier}
+}
+、、、